PufferFinance/website-docs/docs/validator-tickets.md

 ### Pricing Validator Tickets
+Prices of Validator Tickets are secured and posted by [RedStone Oracles](https://redstone.finance/).
+The VT Oracle module is fully automated and data is delivered every 12 hours or if the deviation is 10% on MEV payouts or 5% on consensus rewards.
+The contract can be seen on the ValidatorTicketPricer contract events page [here](https://etherscan.io/address/0x9830ad1bd5cf73640e253edf97dee3791c4a53c3/advanced#events).
+The pricing module is the heart of the properly functioning Puffer system.
+Puffer’s stability is based on the correctness of the price from RedStone.

 During Puffer's Phase 1, VT prices will be posted by the [Guardians](/protocol/guardians#).
 The prices are calculated with the following formula, where $R_{expected}$ is the expected daily validator revenue based on historical consensus and execution rewards, and $D$ is a discount rate:

 <div style={{textAlign: 'center'}}>